 Prepayments, Extensions, Weighted Average Lives and Expected Maturities of the Notes.
-The projected weighted average life, expected maturity date and percentages of remaining principal balance of each class of notes under various assumed prepayment scenarios may be found under "Prepayments, Extensions, Weighted Average Lives and Expected Maturities of the Notes" included as Exhibit I attached to this prospectus supplement.
+The projected weighted average life, expected maturity date and percentages of remaining principal amount of each class of notes under various assumed prepayment scenarios may be found under "Prepayments, Extensions, Weighted Average Lives and Expected Maturities of the Notes" included as Exhibit I attached to this prospectus supplement.

-Subordination of the Class B and Class C Notes.
-On any distribution date, payments of interest on the class B notes will be subordinate to the payment of interest, and if a class B interest subordination condition is in effect, to the payment of principal, on the class A notes.
-On any distribution date, principal payments on the class B notes will be subordinate to the payment of both interest and principal on the class A notes.
+Subordination of the Class B Notes.
+On any distribution date, payments of interest on the class B notes will be subordinate to the payment of interest on the class A notes, certain swap payments due to the swap counterparty, and if a class B interest subordination condition is in effect, to the payment of principal on the class A notes.
+No principal payments on the class B notes will be made until the principal amount of each of the class A notes is reduced to zero.
 See "Description of the Notes-The Notes-The Class B Notes-Subordination of the Class B Notes" in this prospectus supplement.